-McCarthy is currently Reader in Criminology in the Department of Sociology.
+McCarthy is currently Professor in Criminology in the Department of Sociology/Co-Director of the Centre for Criminology.
 He specialises in research in areas of policing, inter-agency working, and more latterly in the area of prison/family effects and incarceration.
 He also has interests in research methodology, especially mixed method designs.

 McCarthy's wider interests concern the effects of family contact on prisoner re-entry, the impact of prison conditions on prisoner behaviour during and beyond their sentence, as well as more generally in the application of criminological theory.
 He is author of 'Soft Policing: The Collaborative Control of Anti-Social Behaviour' (Palgrave, 2014), as well as numerous articles in the fields of criminology and sociology.
 He has received several grants and awards including the 2014 British Society of Criminology (Policing Network) award, the 2014 Economic and Social Research Council, Future Leaders Award, as well as the 2015 Vice Chancellor's 'Researcher of the Year' Award.